 Polaar doesn’t seem to go through much detail.
 By Polaar protecting animals, I am assuming that Polaar does not test on animals.

 Is Polaar owned by a parent that is not cruelty-free?

 From what I could find, Polaar is still owned by its original owners.
 For me, this means that its values are still strong.
 So no, Polaar is not owned by a company that is not cruelty-free.

 No, Polaar is not certified cruelty-free.

 Is Polaar cruelty-free?

-From all this information that I could find, I can confirm that Polaar is cruelty-free.
-That is why I was happy to accept Polaar products to be added to my multivendor cruelty-free shop.
+The term cruelty-free seems to be a term reserved for certified cruelty-free brands.
+From all this information that I could find, I can confirm that Polaar is without animal testing.
+That is why I am happy to accept Polaar products to be added to my cruelty-free marketplace.

 Is Polaar vegan?

 Most if not all of the Polaar products are vegan.
 If you would be interested in Polaar’s vegan products, you can click the vegan tag on my multivendor shop.
-I will also try to list a Polaar vegan list in the upcoming weeks.
+I have also posted a list of Polaar vegan products.